Prescribing the behavior of Weil-Petersson geodesics in the moduli space of Riemann surfaces: Curve complexes and hierarchical structures

+In the interest of brevity in this paper we refer to this inequality also as the triangle inequality.

-The following theorem plays an important role in organizing the so called tight geodesics in curve complexes of a surface and its subsurfaces and inductive construction of hierarchies in the pants and marking graphs of a surface.
+The following theorem plays an important role in the organization of the so called tight geodesics in curve complexes of a surface and its subsurfaces and the inductive construction of hierarchies in the pants and marking graphs of a surface.